dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA1101.md

 returns Boolean.TRUE if f is a directory that the user can open.
 This method might return Boolean.FALSE if a directory is conceptually a compound document.
 Like all FileView methods, this method can return null to signify that the file chooser should consult the default view instead.

 This ends our discussion of Swing programming.
 Turn to Volume II for more advanced Swing components and sophisticated graphics techniques.

-Chapter 12

-Concurrency

-In this chapter

-12.1 What Are Threads?

-12.2 Thread States

-12.3 Thread Properties

-12.4 Synchronization

-12.5 Thread-Safe Collections

-12.6 Tasks and Thread Pools

-12.7 Asynchronous Computations